bengreatrix/cops_and_robbers_project/README.md

 ![ifconfig_VM](Images/ifconfig_VM.png)

-	- Note: Keep this terminal to the side with your IP Address because in order to establish a solid connection between the master and client computers we must link each computer to the MASTER IP Address
+- NOTE 1: Keep this terminal to the side with your IP Address because in order to establish a solid connection between the master and client computers we must link each computer to the MASTER IP Address

-	- Note: Only the master computer needs to acquire its IP Address, therefore each client needs to record this IP address in order to connect to the correct master computer.
+- Note 2: Only the master computer needs to acquire its IP Address, therefore each client needs to record this IP address in order to connect to the correct master computer.

 ### On the Master computer (server):
 2. **Terminal 2** -- Set master and launch gazebo: